Eclipse-Laboratories-Inc/execution/README.md

    ```

-   For now, since Celestia is still unstable, we use PostgreSQL as a simulator, so here is the execution flow:
+   For now, since Celestia is still unstable, we use PostgreSQL as a DA simulator, here is the execution flow:

-   * The execution node reproduce blocks, we use [accountsdb-plugin-postgres](./accountsdb-plugin-postgres) to save blocks into PostgreSQL database.
+   * The execution node produce blocks, we use [accountsdb-plugin-postgres](./accountsdb-plugin-postgres) to save blocks into PostgreSQL database.

    * The Verification node query blocks from database, reconstruct them and do replay.